jbogard/EntityFramework.Filters/README.md

 EntityFramework.Filters
 =======================

-Filters implementation for Entity Framework
+Filters implementation for Entity Framework, on NuGet as the [EntityFramework.Filters](https://www.nuget.org/packages/EntityFramework.Filters/) package.

 Filters allow you to define a parameterized filter at configuration time.
 At runtime, you turn on the filter and apply parameters, and every query for that entity will include the filter.